LISTEN TO THIS ARTICLE

 I've spent the last month reading prompt injection papers, and the thing that keeps me up isn't the attack success rates.
 It's how many production systems are shipping with zero defenses because nobody wants to admit the problem.

-Here's what the research says: 92% of web agents tested in the MUZZLE benchmark could be hijacked through content hidden in untrusted web pages.
-Not by sophisticated adversaries.
-By text buried in HTML comments and CSS styling that users never see.
+Here's what the research says: the MUZZLE red-teaming framework discovered 37 distinct end-to-end attacks across just 4 web applications, hijacking agents into violating confidentiality, availability, and privacy.
+Not through sophisticated adversaries.
+Through malicious content embedded in web pages that users never see.
 The agents read it anyway, interpreted it as commands, and executed actions their users never intended.

 This isn't a theoretical vulnerability waiting for a patch.
 Agent systems are live in customer support, medical diagnosis, financial trading, and enterprise automation.
 The attack surface is expanding faster than the defenses.